hkarhani/syslogConfigGen/README.md

  Then browse to http://docker-machine-ip:8888/ (if local machine use: localhost:8888).

-3. Open the Notebook: 1. syslog Model Generator Tutorial.ipynb - and execute the cells to Generate Syslog Configurations on Forescout Platform.
+3. Open the Notebook: 1. syslog Model Generator Tutorial.ipynb - and execute the cells to Generate Syslog Configurations on the Platform.

-4. OPen the Notebook: 2. pySyslog Testing - To Simulate Syslog Messages to your Forescout Platform.
+4. OPen the Notebook: 2. pySyslog Testing - To Simulate Syslog Messages to your Platform.

 Video Tutorial is available upon request, and Notebooks are quiet easy to follow.